mangdangroboticsclub/MiniPupperDocs/docs/guide/Simulation.rst

 Mini Pupper's ROS2 version is based on `Champ <https://github.com/chvmp/champ>`_  open source project, and we made some changes to SLAM and Navigation functions.

+The following steps allows us to simulate the teleoperation, SLAM and Navigation of Mini Pupper using RViz and Gazebo.

 **NOTE: Please run the Simulation on Remote PC.**

 1. RViz Simulation